andreheidi/tomcat-rest-cdi/README.md

 A simple project using rest with jersey and cdi with weld.

-Help to improve this project :D
+Help to improve this project